The Broadband Journey

 At the same time the Government had set itself a new target of providing superfast broadband coverage to 95% of the UK by the end of December 2017.
 In June 2015 ESCC signed a second contract, using a budget of £6m public funding covering East Sussex only.
 Again, a “call-off” from the Government’s procurement Framework was used, although this time only BT remained as a supplier, Fujitsu having withdrawn.

 BT began deployment using £4m, having initially identified 5,300 premises to be covered.
 A further 2,600 premises were subsequently identified and were agreed by ESCC to be added into deployment using the entire budget available.
 Delivery, now making a total of 7,900 premises, was re-profiled.
-The second project has been completed
+The second project was completed in 2019 on budget and on time, having connected a further 9,479 premises to fibre infrastructure with 7,026 of these at superfast speeds (24Mbps+)

 ESCC signed a third contract with BT in February 2018, following an open procurement process (known as OJEU, Official Journal of the European Union) open to all telecoms suppliers.